-The next step is to decide if you are going to look for prospective parents on your own or if you’re going to have a surrogacy agency assist you.
+The next step is to decide if you will look for prospective parents on your own or if you will have a surrogacy agency assist you.

-Unless you have a specific person or couple in mind, it’s likely that you will work with an agency to find suitable intended parents.
-However, you can do this independently by looking through Facebook groups, online communities and surrogate classifieds.
+Unless you have a specific person or couple in mind, you will likely work with an agency to find suitable intended parents.
+However, you can do this independently by looking through Facebook groups, online communities, and surrogate classifieds.

-If you chose to work with a surrogacy professional, all aspects of the process (matching, medical and psychological screening, legal paperwork, appointments, and reimbursements) will be managed by them and the agency they work for.
+If you choose to work with a surrogacy professional, they will manage all aspects of the process: matching, medical and psychological screening, legal paperwork, appointments, and reimbursements.

-After finding potential intended parents, you will need to interview each other to see if you are a good match.
-Both, you, and the intended parents, must agree on the major considerations of surrogacy.
-Also, the intended parents values and expectations should align with yours.
+After finding potential intended parents, you must interview each other to see if you are a good match.
+Both you and the intended parents must agree on the main considerations of surrogacy.
+Also, the intended parents’ values and expectations should align with yours.

 Before you make the final decision, you should meet the intended parents (and their family) in person.
 If you choose to move forward and become a gestational carrier for international intended parents, you should try to meet them through Skype, Google Meet, etc.

 The first meeting should be about getting to know each other and setting expectations.
-If you aren’t sure about what questions to ask, here are nine questions to get you started.
+If you need more clarification about what questions to ask, here are nine questions to get you started.

 - Why did you choose surrogacy?